Sham-121/fake_news_detection/README.md

 # fake_news_detection
-Machine learning model to detect fake news
+Machine learning model to detect fake news, using fine-tuned bert

 balanceData.py --> Script to balance the datasets to get equal results